 Students generally sit three or four A levels.
 There’s no shortage of A level subjects to pick from, but not every school will offer all options.
 Schools choose the A level subjects that they will teach and that they feel are most appropriate for their students based on historical data such as popularity in the past, student aptitude, timetabling and most importantly the availability of teaching staff.
 If a school does not offer certain subjects, it is always worth discussing your choice with them or looking at other institutions which may provide different courses and options.

 Most A levels are purely based on academic capabilities and examinations.
 There are exceptions such as design & technology, music and art where you will be required to prove your practical skills alongside academic theory.
 Languages, understandably, also need a high level of both oral and written aptitude in the chosen language.

-There are seven exam boards (also known as awarding boards) within the UK; all are regulated by Ofqual a government body.
+There are seven exam boards (also known as awarding boards) within the UK, all of which are regulated by Ofqual, a government body:

 - AQA (Assesment and Qualifications Alliance)

 - CCEA (Council for Curriculum and Examinations Assessment, Northern Ireland)